UnixJunkie/FASMIFRA/README.md

 # FASMIFRA

 Reference implementation for the article
-"Fast Molecular Generation by Assembly of (Deep)SMILES Fragments".
+"Molecular Generation by Fast Assembly of (Deep)SMILES Fragments".
 Generate molecules fast from a molecular training set while also doing training-set distribution matching.